Tears and worries. Overwhelm and concern.

 This rings true based on what I’ve seen in our homeschool and heard from thousands of homeschooling parents over the past decade.
 And it’s good news for those of you who must juggle your own work schedule during the coronavirus.

 So based on all of the above, I propose this technique:

-(Note: This is also a great plan for new homeschoolers or those who need a reset in their homeschool at anytime!)
+(Note: This is also a great plan for new homeschoolers or those who need a reset in their homeschool!)

 Here’s how it works: